What Is Throw Ratio and Why Does It Matter for Portable Projectors?

-More and more people choose a portable projector in their daily life.
+More and more people choose a portable projector for their daily life.
 On the one hand, it is lightweight, allowing you to move it anywhere and use it everywhere.
 On the other hand, it often offers better value for money than watching TV.
 Therefore, choosing a mini portable projector that suits your needs has become increasingly important, as it can be used in any place you prefer.

 What Is Throw Ratio?